wernerpaulin/PyProfGen/README.md

 This app requires a MQTT broker which can either run as an app or on a different hose but in the same network of the Runtime.

 ### Usage
-1. This app is per default connecting to the local Eclipse Mosquitto MQTT broker (available as app).
+1. This app is per default connecting to the Eclipse Mosquitto MQTT broker app on the Runtime.
 If you choose to use another broker set or change the <a href="#environmental-variables">environmental variable "MQTT_BROKER_IP"</a>.
-2. This app is per default connection to the broker via port 1883 which is the default port for MQTT.
-If you have multiple broker running in parallel each of these brokers require a separate port.
-Please sett the <a href="#environmental-variables">environmental variable "MQTT_BROKER_PORT"</a> accordingly.
+2. This app is per default connecting to the broker via port 1883 which is the default port for MQTT.
+If you have multiple brokers running in parallel each of these brokers require a separate port.
+Please set the <a href="#environmental-variables">environmental variable "MQTT_BROKER_PORT"</a> accordingly.
-3. An easy way to control this app is using Node-RED.
+3. An easy way to control this app is using teh Node-RED app.

 <!-- COMMUNICATION -->